Keko-94/nova-inline-relationship-extended/README.md

 ## Usage

-To use `NovaInlineRelationship` in your Model's resource all you need to do is to add an inline method to the regular syntax of your related Model's Resource field(s).
+To use `NovaInlineRelationshipExtended` in your Model's resource all you need to do is to add an inline method to the regular syntax of your related Model's Resource field(s).

 If we assume that a `BlogPost` model has a one-to-many relationship with `Image`, your `BlogPost` resource would look like the following: